EC Williams is set to invest up to £250,000 in installing a new fully automated barrel nickel plating line plant.

-The new plant will reduce the water consumption significantly from what is currently being used.
+The new plant will reduce the water consumption significantly from what is currently being in use.
 This will be achieved by the use of conductivity probes in all rinses, these will be linked to the central control computer system.

 The heating to the tank will be provided by steam heating and also controlled by the central computer system.

 EC Williams, one of the specialist companies supplying zinc nickel plating, always aims to improve its carbon footprint.
 With the new nickel line, motors will be specified as energy efficient ( 42 V) and will be on the transporter and not on the plant to improve energy efficiency..

 We also aim to keep the pipework flexible wherever possible in order to enable further segregation.
 In addition, to allow for specific waste stream treatments such as ion exchange or RO nickel stream cleaning.